Yumapon/Framework/README.md

 ## How to use this Framework

-I'll post it soon soory
+I'll post it soon soory🙃